ogame-tbot/TBot/README.md

 TBot is a .NET 5 [OGame](https://lobby.ogame.gameforge.com/) bot based on [ogamed deamon](https://github.com/alaingilbert/ogame) by alaingilbert

-TBot supports Ogame **v9.0.4**!
+TBot supports Ogame **v9.0.5**!
-LifeForm is NOT offically supported at the moment.
-All non-LF features should work fine on LF servers.
-However, none of the new features is automated and there may be bugs.
+A basic LifeForm support is provided.

 Feel free to publish issues or pull requests